 What Factors Affect How Long Weed Stays in Your System?

-The type of test also influences the length of time that THC remains detectable.
-Typically, drug tests look for the presence of a molecule called THC-COOH.
+The type of test also influences the length of time THC remains detectable.
+Typically, drug tests look for the presence of a molecule called THC-COOH, the second metabolite produced.
 Most employers use urine tests, which show THC ingested within the last 24 to 72 hours.
-Saliva tests detect cannabis use within the past few hours up to 48 hours.
+Saliva tests detect cannabis use from the past few hours up to 48 hours.
 Hair tests can show whether someone has used marijuana within the past 3 months.

 Why Would You Need to Remove THC Quickly?